lszeremeta/MEgen/README.md

 ## How to start

-MEgen needs PHP and HTTP server to work (e.g. [Apache](https://httpd.apache.org/) or [NGINX](https://www.nginx.com/)).
+MEgen needs HTTP server (e.g. [Apache](https://httpd.apache.org/) or [NGINX](https://www.nginx.com/)) and PHP to work.
 You can also use Docker image to run the app fast and easy.

 ### Docker image